 We fell in love with this wreath and garland!

-This year, our mantel looks slightly different, in that we finally found the perfect distressed farmhouse windowpane mirror to lean against the wall above our fireplace!
+This year, we finally found the perfect distressed farmhouse windowpane mirror to lean against the wall above our fireplace!

 I’ve always loved this look — windowpane mirror and a wreath — and now we have this in our own home!
 So happy!